stijink/ical-reducer/README.md

-# ical-futureevents
+# ical-reducer
-Reduces an ical file to only contain future events
+A CLI tool that helps you reduce an ical calendar to only have future events